uselagoon/lagoon-cli/docs/commands/lagoon_delete_variable.md

 ```
   -h, --help          help for variable
-  -N, --name string   Name of the variable to add
+  -N, --name string   Name of the variable to delete
 ```

 ### Options inherited from parent commands